Possibilities for Missing Multiple Tooth

 • The fixture

 This is the bottom part of the implant that actually gives the treatment its name.
 It is implanted into the bone tissue.
 The fixture is a cylindrical titanium rod shaped like a screw.
-The metal is usually coated with hydroxyapatite, which aids with the process of osseointergration (fusion).
+The metal is usually coated with hydroxyapatite, which aids with the process of osseointegration (fusion).

 • The abutment